-It has been elucidated in much of the literature that a key substrate for activation of mTOR, and thus MPS, is the amino acid L-leucine.
-[5,6,7] Also, studies corroborate that the proportion of leucine in a given protein source has a direct effect on the peak MPS rate achieved in the postprandial period.
-[8, 9]
+It has been explained in mmany studies that a key factor for activation of mTOR, and thus MPS, is the amino acid L-leucine.
+[5,6,7] Also, studies show that the proportion of leucine in a given protein source has a direct effect on the peak MPS rate achieved in the post-meal period.
+[8,9]

-The lesson to be learned from these findings is that to get the most out of protein, it is prudent to ingest sources of protein that contain sufficient amounts of EAAs (and a nominal amount of leucine).
+The lesson to be learned from these findings is that to get the most out of protein, it is vital to ingest sources of protein that contain sufficient amounts of EAAs and a nominal amount of leucine.

-Recall that EAAs must be obtained from exogenous sources (e.g. diet, supplementation, etc.) since we humans can’t synthesize them endogenously.
-Naturally, whey protein, the proclaimed “gold standard” of protein supplementation for many gym-goers, is one of, if not the best source of EAAs (and more importantly of L-leucine).
+Recall that EAAs must be obtained from exogenous sources such as diet and supplementation since humans can’t synthesize them endogenously.
+Naturally, whey protein, the proclaimed “gold standard” of protein supplementation for many gym-goers, is one of, if not the best source of EAAs, and more importantly of L-leucine.

 Gym goers often wonder if the speed of protein digestion makes a big difference in the grand scheme.
-The short answer is no; read below to learn why.
+The short answer is no.

 Hence, gym goers infer that ingesting whey protein supplements immediately post-exercise is ideal as it provides a rapid increase in blood amino acids and is better for MPS.

-Based on extrapolations from research, it is safe to say that 30 or more grams of leucine-rich protein source will suffice to elevate, and likely maximize, the MPS response to feeding for a solid three to four hours.
+Based on research, it is safe to say that 30 or more grams of a leucine-rich protein source is enough to elevate, and likely maximize, the MPS response to feeding for a solid three to four hours.
 [12, 13]

-Furthermore, you can obtain the EAAs (and l-leucine) from various food sources in a single meal so long as still reach the overall quota for protein necessary to maximize MPS.
+Furthermore, you can obtain the EAAs and l-leucine from various food sources in a single meal so long as you still reach the overall quota for the protein necessary to maximize MPS.

-Contrarily, carnivores/omnivores may not need as much (or any) supplemental protein as animal and animal-derived proteins are usually rife with EAAs.
+Contrarily, others may not need as much (or any) supplemental protein as animal and animal-derived proteins are usually full of EAAs.

 Note that this is simply a baseline recommendation for gym goers, not a definitive rule.
-Thus, individual variances in protein needs occur due to factors like body composition, age, genetics, disease/immune complications, performance-enhancing drugs, etc.
+Thus, individual differences in protein needs occur due to factors like body composition, age, genetics, disease, immune complications, and performance-enhancing drugs.

-Moreover, there is little-to-no literature that confirms the body doesn’t absorb more than 30-50g of protein at a given moment.
-In fact, the literature supports that the body can indeed digest quite a large bolus; it just takes longer than a smaller dose.
+Moreover, there is little-to-no research that confirms the body doesn’t absorb more than 30-50g of protein at a given moment.
+In fact, research supports that the body can indeed digest quite a large amount; it just takes longer than a smaller dose.

-Basically, rather than just redirecting excess protein to your colon, the rate of digestion compensates to reduce the supply of nutrients being sent to the anterior small intestine (i.e. the stomach delays gastric processes).
+Basically, rather than just redirecting excess protein to your colon, the rate of digestion compensates to reduce the supply of nutrients being sent to the anterior small intestine and the stomach delays gastric processes.

-The absolute extremists might ask if eating 200g of protein is prudent?
+The absolute extremists might ask if eating 200g of protein is necessary?
 Well frankly, no, because not all of that will be put to “good use,” so to speak.

 Protein can be converted to fat, but the pathways to do so are inefficient biochemically, making the conversion trivial.

 The majority of protein that isn’t used for MPS or other anabolic processes is subject to hepatic gluconeogenesis.
-Therefore, the excessive protein typically converts to glucose.
+Therefore, an excessive amount of protein typically converts to glucose.

 Adibi, S. A., & Mercer, D. W. (1973).
 Protein digestion in human intestine as reflected in luminal, mucosal, and plasma amino acid concentrations after meals.
 Journal of Clinical Investigation, 52(7), 1586.